-Mile Bluff is committed to providing excellent treatment and services within the scope of our mission.
-You have the right to expect that this care is delivered in a professional and ethical manner.
-The following are specific rights you have as a Mile Bluff patient.
-You should feel fully empowered to exercise these rights and to communicate any concerns to our staff.
-If you are a minor or are unable to participate in your care, these rights will apply to your legal representative.
+You have the right to expect your care to be delivered in a professional and ethical manner.
+The following information outlines your rights as our patient.
+If you are a minor or are unable to participate in your care, these rights apply to your legal representative.

-YOU HAVE THE RIGHT TO CONSIDERATE AND RESPECTFUL CARE which includes your right to:
+YOU HAVE THE RIGHT TO CONSIDERATE AND RESPECTFUL CARE

+It is your right to:

-- receive quality treatment and continuity of care within the scope of our mission. - receive appropriate hospital care regardless of your race, creed, color, national origin, ancestry, religion, sex, sexual orientation, gender identity or expression, marital status, age, newborn status, handicap, or source of payment. - have your cultural, psychosocial, spiritual and personal values, beliefs, and preferences respected within the limits of the law and without compromising your care or the care of other patients. - ask all personnel involved in your care to introduce themselves, state their role in your care, and explain what they are going to do for you. - have your pain assessed appropriately and managed effectively. - be cared for in an environment that provides personal privacy and preserves your dignity.
-This includes: - maintaining discretion during conversations with your doctor and other healthcare providers, during examinations and during treatment. - closing the curtain around your bed or closing the door when you want privacy. - your right to request no visitors/phone calls or designate who may visit/call you during your stay. - to restrict visitors or phone calls, you have the right to request not to be listed on the "patient directory" while at Mile Bluff. - access to a telephone for private conversations as appropriate to the care you are receiving. - your right to give or withhold informed consent to produce or use recordings, films or other images of you for purposes other than provided care.
+- receive high-quality treatment and continuity of care - have your cultural, psychosocial, spiritual and personal values, beliefs and preferences respected within the limits of the law - without compromising your care or the care of other patients - receive appropriate care regardless of your race, color, national origin, age, disability, sex, religion, political beliefs, sexual orientation, filing of a prior civil rights complaint or source of payment - ask all personnel involved in your care to introduce themselves, state their role in your care, and explain what they are going to do for you - have your pain assessed appropriately and managed effectively - be cared for in an environment that provides personal privacy and preserves your dignity, including: - maintaining discretion during conversations with your doctor and other healthcare providers, both during examinations and during treatment - closing the curtain around your bed or closing the door when you want privacy - adhering to your right to request no visitors or phone calls, or to designate who may visit or call you during your stay - restricting visitors or phone calls when you request not to be listed on the "patient directory" while at Mile Bluff - providing access to a telephone for private conversations, as appropriate, to the care you are receiving - complying with your choice to give or withhold informed consent to produce or use recordings, films or other images of you, for purposes other than provided care